brenna-c-kelly/intro-to-sds/README.md

 # Introduction to Spatial Data Science
-A workshop prepared for the Population Health Sciences Department at the University of Utah, scheduled for 8/16/24.
+A workshop prepared for the Department of Population Health Sciences at the University of Utah, scheduled for 8/16/24.

 In this repository, you'll find three modules:
 1. Spatial data